Try "cat diabetes" or "dog being sick"

 Ideal dog weight: how much should my dog weigh?

-In the meantime, you should be able to tell if your dog is overweight by their appearance, and by a few simple tests.
-You can also use our dog weight chart to compare.
+In the meantime, you can assess if your dog is overweight or underweight by their appearance and a few simple tests.
+Use our dog weight chart to compare, or perform the rib check method.
+Additionally, vets can weigh your dog and give expert advice.

-The best way to get my obese or overweight dog back to a healthy weight?
+What is the best way to help my dog achieve a healthy weight?

 Need more advice?